Notice regarding the quality of machine translation

 Even when the professional does not work more than 5 working days a year in a place, he must declare this activity.
 For more details, on the reporting procedure, it is advisable to refer to Articles 5 and 6 of the order of 23 December 2008.

-To go further Article R. 1311-2 of the Public Health Code and ordered on December 23, 2008 setting out the reporting of skin break-in activities, including permanent makeup, and body piercing.
+For further information: Article R. 1311-2 of the Public Health Code and ordered on December 23, 2008 setting out the reporting of skin break-in activities, including permanent makeup, and body piercing.